People are being asked to stay at home, to protect the NHS and save lives.

 USEFUL LINKS & CONTACTS

 WEST MIDLANDS POLICE: Call 999 in an emergency.
+If it's too dangerous to speak press 55 when connected.
+Read the silent solutions guide.
 For all other matters please visit WMPolice Online

 The number gives those who need help a direct line to a range of support services offered by specialist providers including refuge accommodation or additional home security.